ferPrieto/SpaceX-prepare-for-Clean-Architecture-liftoff/README.md

 ### UI Testing (Compose)

-I opted to use two types of approaches:
+I opted to use three types of approaches:
 - One using MockWebserver, where I recreate a real scenario where the app connects to an endpoint and I test the cases.
 - Another one, that I consider `Isolated Compose Tests`, where it's possible to mock and set any content, UI state, etc. Which is to emulate very specific cases.

-This section is still evolving.
+- Screenshot (WORK IN PROGRESS)

 ## License :oncoming_police_car: